-Tatiana Pentes, CRUEL BEAUTY: The articulation of self, identity, & the creation of an innovative feminine vocabulary in the self-portrait paintings of Frida Kahlo, an M.Litt dissertation collected by the eScholarship Repository, The University of Sydney http://ses.library.usyd.edu.au/handle/2123/1905
+Tatiana Pentes, CRUEL BEAUTY: The articulation of self, identity, & the creation of an innovative feminine vocabulary in the self-portrait paintings of Frida Kahlo, an M.Litt dissertation collected by the eScholarship Repository, The University of Sydney and published as book and as a book VDM Verlag, Germany (2009) http://ses.library.usyd.edu.au/handle/2123/1905

 Frida Kahlo school photo (1923)